Oscan language: Alphabet

 Oscan was originally written in a specific "Oscan alphabet", one of the Old Italic scripts derived from (or cognate with) the Etruscan alphabet.
 Later inscriptions are written in the Greek and Latin alphabets.

-The "Etruscan" alphabet
+The Etruscan alphabet

-The Osci probably adopted the archaic Etruscan alphabet during the 7th century BCE, but a recognizably Oscan variant of the alphabet is attested only from the 5th century BCE.
-At the beginning of the 3rd century BCE its sign inventory was extended over the classical Etruscan alphabet by the introduction of lowered variants of I and U, transcribed as Í and Ú. Ú came to be used to represent Oscan //o//, while U was used for //u// as well as historical long /*/oː//, which had undergone a sound shift in Oscan to become /~[uː]/. Í was used to denote a higher-mid /[ẹ]/.
+The Osci probably adopted the archaic Etruscan alphabet during the 7th century BC, but a recognizably Oscan variant of the alphabet is attested only from the 5th century BC.
+At the beginning of the 3rd century BC its sign inventory was extended over the classical Etruscan alphabet by the introduction of lowered variants of I and U, transcribed as Í and Ú. Ú came to be used to represent Oscan //o//, while U was used for //u// as well as historical long /*/oː//, which had undergone a sound shift in Oscan to become /~[uː]/. Í was used to denote a higher-mid /[ẹ]/.

 The Z of the native alphabet is pronounced /[ts]/.
 Doubling of vowels was used to denote length but a long I is written IÍ.